Patricia-Pgz/electron-x-pulse/README.md

-This repository includes a c++, OpenGL based 2D side scrolling platformer game with level editor, and an engine framework to quickly create similar sidescrollers.
+This repository includes a c++, OpenGL-based 2D side-scrolling platformer game with a level editor and an engine framework to quickly create similar sidescrollers.

 # GameLab Project Repository